 Finally, you need to introduce them to the people that can assist.
 The police are a good place to start - they tend to take a dim view of credit fraud these days - but also introduce them to the services offered by Equifax.

 With our help, this criminal activity doesn't have to be a weight tying down your child the first time they apply for credit later in life.
-To make sure you stay on top of any potential criminal activity, consider getting a copy of your free Equifax credit report or investing in My Credit Alert and stay informed about the health of your child's credit.
+To make sure you stay on top of any potential criminal activity, consider getting a copy of your free Equifax credit report or investing in My Credit Alert annual subscription and stay informed about the health of your credit.

 Disclaimer: The information contained in this article is general in nature and does not take into account your personal objectives, financial situation or needs.
 Therefore, you should consider whether the information is appropriate to your circumstance before acting on it, and where appropriate, seek professional advice from a finance professional such as an adviser.